ExitValue.ai

 What Is Your Enterprise Software Business Worth?

 Enterprise SaaS trades on revenue, not EBITDA.
-Sub-$25M ARR: 3-7x revenue.
+Sub-$25M ARR: a revenue-multiple range.
 Mid-market with strong NRR: 5-10x.
 Vertical SaaS leaders and mission-critical platforms: 10-20x.
-Net revenue retention is the single most-watched metric — find out where you fall.
+Net revenue retention is the single most-watched metric, find out where you fall.

 ≥120%